kamu-data/kamu-cli/docs/sharing_data.md

 - [Pulling Data](#pulling-data)
 - [Pushing Data](#pushing-data)

-While `kamu` is a very powerful tool for managing and processing data on your own computer the real power of it becomes apparent when you start exchanging data with other people.
+While `kamu` is a very powerful tool for managing and processing data on your own computer, the real power of it becomes apparent only when you start exchanging data with other people.
 Thanks to its core properties it makes sharing data reliable and safe both within your organization and between multiple completely independent parties.

 ## Remote Types